FernandoChu/HoTT-Book-Agda/src/Chapter6/Book.lagda.md

      → (equivalenceRelation (λ a b → pr₁ (R (a , b)))) → (A ∕ R) ≃ (A ∕∕ R)
 ∕∕≃∕ A R eR =
-  f , isSurjAndEmbedding→isEquiv f isSurjecf isEmbeddingf
+  f , isSurj-isEmbedding⇒isEquiv f isSurjec-f isEmbedding-f
  where
   f : A ∕ R → A ∕∕ R
   f = ∕-rec A R (A ∕∕ R) (quot' A R) quot'-preserves-R